meg-gutshall/borrow-buddy/docs/future_features.md

 ## Functioning

 - Make it easier to return an item
-  - Instead of having to edit the borrow, click a "Return" button (a la Rxeactions project)
   - Use [Enums](https://api.rubyonrails.org/v5.2.3/classes/ActiveRecord/Enum.html) to accomplish this
 - Add a `quantity` attribute to `Item`
   - Don't allow an item to be loaned out when its quantity is 0